Senior design thesis project. Research, watercolor painting, digital illustration, book and print design.

 Solution: Developed a design solution in the form of an interactive book.
 Split up into eight different chapters by city, this book takes the reader on a colorful, architectural, cultural, and educational journey.
-Within each chapter, you’ll find a watercolor painting that has been transformed into a digital illustration, a dissected color palette, and the accompanying text describing the purpose behind the use of color for each city.
+Within each chapter, you’ll find a watercolor painting that has been transformed into a digital illustration, a dissected color palette, and the accompanying text describing the purpose behind the use of color in each city.

 A different view of each chapter in the book.

 Postcards I created for my thesis exhibition.
 The idea was to allow people to take a little piece of each city with them as if they've traveled the world after viewing my book.
-Each card includes a photo of a city and it's matching color information.
+Each card includes an illustration of the city and it's matching color information.

 On the Venetian Island of Burano, Italy, the streets are filled solely with brightly colored homes.
 Historically, it is said that when fisherman would go out to sea and experience inclement weather, the brightness of the city in the distance would help them navigate their way back home through the thickness of the fog.
 Over the years, a specific coloring system was developed that is still practiced today.
 If one would like to paint the exterior of their home, they must send a request to the government, who then allows them to choose from a selection of colors only permitted for that lot.

 There are a few theories behind the use of the different shades of blue, but the most widely believed is that it originated with the settlement of Jewish refugees fleeing from the Spanish Inquistion during the 15th-century.
 Legend has it that for the large population of settlers, blue mirrored the sky and was intended to remind them of God.
 When the Jewish population grew again with more people fleeing Europe during WWII, the blue paint spread to streets beyond the Jewish quarter and then around the whole city.
 Many of the Jews relocated in the 1950's, but the color has remained ever since, due to the abundance of tourists that come to experience the beauty every year.